osifinance/osifinanceapi/README.md

 # osifinanceAPI: Python API for OSI Finance REST API
 osifinanceAPI is a Python library for accessing OSI Finance's financial calculators.
-The library enables developers to programmatically calculate taxes, social security, and other financial topics.
+The library enables developers to programmatically calculate taxes, social security, and other tax-related values.

 ## Installation